amannand/amannand/README.md

       - Implemented responsive design to ensure a consistent reading experience across devices.
       - Focused on optimizing page load times for multimedia content delivery.
       - Contributed to expanding the platform's digital audience and reader engagement.

+3. **Health Monitoring Module (Java, Spring Boot, MS SQL Server)**
+   - Client: A US company providing healthcare solutions to hospitals and assisted living facilities.
+   - Challenge: Needed a health monitoring module for tracking patient health in assisted living.
+   - Solution: Developed a module with vitals and test results.
+It aggregates data, marks sources, and sends alerts for negative health changes.
+   - Results: The system enables tracking, data analytics, and automated alerts to help caregivers monitor and report patient health status.
+   - Technologies and Tools: Ext JS, SASS, Java 8, Spring, Hibernate, Apache Maven, Apache Tomcat, MS SQL Server 2012

+4. **Real-Time LED Display Monitoring Software (C++, Qt, AI, WPF)**
+   - The Client, a leader in LED display manufacturing, sought to enhance real-time monitoring of image quality on its displays.
+I developed a desktop app that analyzes data from on-site      USB/IP cameras to detect and report issues with LED advertisements.
+The app, using OpenCV algorithms, identifies problems like frozen panels, incorrect color display, or panels           being switched off.
+It ensures accurate error reporting through a voting system, minimizing false positives/negatives.
+The solution runs on both Windows and Linux.

 ## Let's Connect